 - Improved access to care, especially for patients in remote areas or who require specialized care.

 - Cost efficiency, particularly for the management of chronic conditions.

-- Improved service quality, better outcome, and higher patient satisfaction.
+- Improved service quality, better outcomes, and higher patient satisfaction.

 As patient demand is rising, more healthcare providers are offering telemedicine services.

-Here are seven billing best practices for telehealth services recommended by the American Academy of Pediatrics (AAP):
+Here are seven best practices for telehealth billing recommended by the American Academy of Pediatrics (AAP):